CraigGMorris/mmjs/README.md

 Math Minion
 ==========

+(NOTE: this software is at the testing stage.
+There will be bugs and the reporting of them will be appreciated)

 Math Minion is a general purpose calculation tool running completely in the browser and is completely [free and private](http://mathminion.org/help/freeprivate.html)